 Maintenance of Progress Goal: A Maintenance of Progress Goal includes actions that may be ongoing without significant changes and allows an LEA to track performance on any metrics not addressed in the other goals of the LCAP.

+Requirement to Address the LCFF State Priorities

 At a minimum, the LCAP must address all LCFF priorities and associated metrics articulated in EC sections 52060(d) and 52066(d), as applicable to the LEA.
 The LCFF State Priorities Summary provides a summary of EC sections 52060(d) and 52066(d) to aid in the development of the LCAP.

+Respond to the following prompts, as applicable:

 Focus Goal(s)

+Description

-Goal Description: The description provided for a Focus Goal must be specific, measurable, and time bound.
+The description provided for a Focus Goal must be specific, measurable, and time bound.

 An LEA develops a Focus Goal to address areas of need that may require or benefit from a more specific and data intensive approach.

-The Focus Goal can explicitly reference the metric(s) by which achievement of the goal will be measured and the time frame according to which the LEA expects to achieve the goal. as a Focus Goal
+The Focus Goal can explicitly reference the metric(s) by which achievement of the goal will be measured and the time frame according to which the LEA expects to achieve the goal.

+Type of Goal

+Identify the type of goal being implemented as a Focus Goal.

-State Priorities addressed by this goal: Identify the state priorities that this goal is intended to address.
+State Priorities addressed by this goal

+Identify each of the state priorities that this goal is intended to address.

-Explanation of why the LEA has developed this goal: Explain why the LEA has chosen to prioritize this goal.
+An explanation of why the LEA has developed this goal

+Explain why the LEA has chosen to prioritize this goal.

 An explanation must be based on Dashboard data or other locally collected data.